Fraa4/VideoToGd2.2/README.md

 The script can take a very long time to run.
 If you decide that you want to stop the generation, you can close the Command Prompt window and then run the "quick import.py" script to just import the frames it has generated or instead you can change settings and just run the .EXE file again.
 Once you stop the program, it's not resumable, it has to start over.

 Sometimes the file can freeze at the last frame.
 If it's staying there for longer than usual, you can stop the app.
-It's finished but it's not showing, one method to see if it's finised is that if you're using WSLiveEditor you should see a static camera trigger, if it's there the program has finished.
+If it's finished but it's not showing, check for a static camera trigger in the editor if you're using WSLiveEditor.
+If the camera trigger is there, it means the program has finished.

 # Import methods